Killer Kelly: Progress Wrestling (2018)

-Impact Wrestling/Total Nonstop Action Wrestling (2020, 2022–present)
+Impact Wrestling/Total Nonstop Action Wrestling (2020, 2022–2026)

 On 14 November 2020, at Turning Point, Impact Wrestling confirmed that Kelly would make her debut on Impact by participating at a tournament to crown the new Impact Knockouts Tag Team Champions along with Renee Michelle.
 Kelly made her official debut on the 24 November episode of Impact! where she faced Kimber Lee in a losing effort.
 On the 1 December episode of Impact!, Kelly and Michelle were defeated by Jazz and Jordynne Grace during the first round of the Knockouts Tag Team Championship Tournament.
 On the 7 July 2022 episode of Impact!, a vignette of Kelly was aired upon her return.
 She made her return on the 4 August episode of Impact!, attacking two local talents after their match and setting her sights on Tasha Steelz.
 The following week, Kelly made her in-ring return, defeating Tiffany Nieves in a quick squash.
 Throughout the summer, Kelly started going after Steelz and Savannah Evans.
 On 23 September, at the Countdown to Victory Road pre-show, Kelly lost to Steelz by disqualification after choking the referee and Steelz with a steel chain.
 At Bound for Glory, she competed in the Call Your Shot Gauntlet, where the winner could choose any championship match of their choice, being eliminated by Steelz.
 The following night, (which aired on tape delay on 13 October), Kelly defeated Steelz in a no disqualification match.